nandoflorestan/pluserable/README.rst

   Find an example in the file `pluserable/tests/models.py
   <https://github.com/nandoflorestan/pluserable/blob/master/pluserable/tests/models.py>`_.

-- In your Pyramid configuration file, create a section called "Mundi utilities" like this::
+- In your Pyramid configuration file, create a section called "Kerno utilities" like this::

-    [Mundi utilities]
+    [Kerno utilities]
         # Let pluserable know which model classes to use:
         activation class = some.app.models:Activation
         group class = some.app.models:Group